fbpx

 IMPORTANT:

 Moving a lot or moving a little are relative terms.
-I give you these recordings so you can compare what I mean and what kind of response I expect.
+I give you these recordings so you can compare what I mean and what kind of response I am asking for.

 Notes:

 Moving a lot means this is an unacceptable unison.
-Nobody would ever leave a unison like this.
+Nobody should ever leave a unison like this.

-Moving a little means some unskilled technicians may leave unisons like this but only the most uneductaed would accept this from their technician.
+Moving a little means some unskilled technicians may leave unisons like this but demanding pianists would not accept this from their technician.

 Barely moving means it's not pure but it could fool some people.